 Full Title: Use of elemental signatures to detect and trace contaminant entry to the northern Gulf of Mexico coastal food web: Managing multiple stressors

-This project will test whether trace elements associated with oil can be detected in oyster shells and serve as an indicator of oil exposure thus providing resource managers with a way to detect past oil exposure on oyster reefs.
+This project is testing whether trace elements associated with oil can be detected in oyster shells and serve as an indicator of oil exposure thus providing resource managers with a way to detect past oil exposure on oyster reefs.

 Technical Monitor: Dennis Apeti (email@example.com)